Ascending Passage .com HOME PAGE.

 far distance you see dim groups of trees--sycamores and acacias,

 tamarisks and palms.
+They mark the furthest extent of the Nile flood, the edge of the fierce desert.
 Beyond them is the very heart of this "land of

 Kurna, Deir-el-Bahari, the tombs of the kings, the tombs of the queens